benrudolph/ascend.report/index.md

 *	Participatory Assessments – In a few months time, UNHCR Costa Rica would be conducting Participatory Assessments, which are surveys that UNHCR gives to refugees to evaluate different aspects of the operation.
 We planned to use SMS as a way to notify and remind people to complete the assessment.
 *	Microcredit Program – The last program we’d tackle was a Microcredit program established by an organization called Aprode.
 Aprode gives out small loans incrementally to refugees as well as other Costa Ricans to start businesses.
 Throughout the process though, it’s important for Aprode to maintain contact with the people they’ve lent money to in order to assess whether they would need more assistance or potentially need more money.

-We concretely designed our scope for the pilot so that we’d have clear areas we could focus on during the arrival.
+We concretely designed the scope for the pilot so that we’d have clear areas we could focus on.
 No matter the preparation though, we learned that the scope often grows as we respond to real world contexts.

 ### Choosing a champion